android10/Rust-Cross-Platform-Development/README.md

-# Rust-Everywhere: Rust Programming Language Cross-Platform Development
+# Architecture: Rust Programming Language Cross-Platform Development

 This is still a WIP but the idea is to create a tiny RUST project that could be used cross-platform: